lojain123/pdsnd_github/README.md

 Explore US Bikeshare Data.

 ### Description
-Calculate statistics and build an interactive invironment where a user chooses the data and filter for a dataset to analyze.
+Calculate statistics and build an interactive invironment where a user chooses the data and filters for a dataset to analyze.

 ### Files used
 Project.py